- Reduce the Cost of Online College

 Like grants, scholarships are a great financial tool you may be able to leverage to help pay for your online college program that do not need to be repaid.
 With over thirty thousand different scholarships available to students, you will need to do your research and apply for the best scholarships available.

-What is the America Opportunity Tax Credit (AOTC)
+What is the America Opportunity Tax Credit (AOTC)?

 The AOTC is a tax credit that was created at the federal government level for low-income and middle-income families to help mitigate the cost of higher education.
-The AOTC provides for a maximum tax credit up to $10,000 over four years’ time for qualifying families and has been expanded five-fold in the past 4 years.
+The AOTC provides for a maximum tax credit up to $10,000 over four years time for qualifying families and has been expanded five-fold in the past 4 years.

 National Exams for College Credit

 Have you ever heard of ACE?
 The ACE organization stands for the American Council on Education and provides students and higher education institutions with a nationwide exam platform.
 By completing specific coursework through the American Council on Education, you can earn credits to be used towards a degree.
 The ACE portal was created to link workplace learning with colleges via a standardized examination platform.

 Former or current United States Military members may be able to utilize the DANTES program.
 The acronym DANTES stands for Defense Activity for Non-Traditional Education Support.
 To learn more about DANTES eligibility requirements, students can can visit their website.
 DANTES was founded to assist military members earn college credits by demonstrating competence in defined subject areas.
 In turn, participating colleges allow DSST credits of DANTES exams to replace classroom time in college.
 To register for a DANTES examination, simply complete the application if you believe you have the latent knowledge to bypass a course.